Present:

 Groups:

-I am a Fellow of the Royal Historical Society.
+I am a Fellow of the Society of Antiquaries, London; the Royal Historical Society and the Royal School of Needlework.

 I am also a member of the European Association for Archaeologists, the Royal Archaeological Society, the Society for Medieval Archaeology, CIETA (Centre International d’etude des Textiles Aciens), EuroWeb, ISSEME (The International Society for the Study of Early Medieval England), EXARC (Experimental Archaeology Group), Archaeological Leather Group, Finds Research Group, ETSG (The Early Textiles Study Group), and MEDATS (Medieval Dress and Textiles Society).